 ANZAC Day Services and Parades

-Citizens are invited to attend Public Commemoration Services held in the Hauraki District on Tuesday 25 April 2023.
+Citizens are invited to attend Public Commemoration Services held in the Hauraki District each year on ANZAC Day.

 Please note: The RSA website www.rsa.org.nz has further information about ANZAC services and parades throughout the district and New Zealand.